 - Construction companies—if a construction crew is working on a strip of road and members of the crew act in a negligent manner, the company may be held liable.
 For instance, workers may fail to warn of upcoming construction, fail to properly park vehicles, or leave debris, vehicle, or even workers blocking lanes of traffic.

-- Manufacturer—if your brakes, steering column, tires, or other car parts were defective and caused your accident, you may be able to hold the manufacturer liable for your losses.
+- Manufacturers—if your brakes, steering column, tires, or other car parts were defective and caused your accident, you may be able to hold the manufacturer liable for your losses.

 These are only a few examples of other parties who may be responsible for one-car accidents.
 If you are in any type of collision, make sure you call an auto accident lawyer at the Law Offices of Shane Smith at (770) 487-8999 for help.